tedfytw1209/Lung_Nodule_Segmentation/README.md

 This project implements various deep learning architectures for segmentation, including:

-- **U-Net**: A convolutional network designed for biomedical image segmentation.
+- **RetinaNet**: A residual network that helps in training deeper networks effectively.
-- **ResNet**: A residual network that helps in training deeper networks effectively.
+- - **Yolov5**: An object detection algorithm is an algorithm that is capable of detecting certain objects or shapes in a given frame.

 Each model is trained on the provided dataset, and hyperparameters can be adjusted in the configuration files.